Evaluation

 Peer Evaluations of Teaching

-All Extension professionals are encouraged to invite peers to formally evaluate their teaching to help inform strategies for improving instructional delivery and effectiveness.
-A&P and faculty educators and specialists shall arrange for at least one peer evaluation of teaching annually.
-Other Extension professionals for whom teaching is a core component of their work are encouraged to do the same.
-This peer evaluation of teaching focuses on key dimensions outlined below and is provided in formal letter format.
+All Extension professionals are expected to formally evaluate their teaching by utilizing peers to help inform strategies for improving instructional delivery and effectiveness.
+A&P and faculty educators and specialists are expected to arrange for at least one peer evaluation of teaching annually regardless of FTE percentage.
+Other Extension professionals for whom teaching is a core component of their work (e.g. program assistants or program coordinators) are encouraged to do the same but are not required.
+This peer evaluation of teaching focuses on key dimensions outlined below, is provided in formal letter format, and should identify specific opportunities for continued growth and development in Extension teaching.

 The annual peer evaluation of teaching should be documented in narrative form as a letter from the peer to the instructor requesting the evaluative feedback.
-The letter should be on official letterhead of the peer and signed by the peer.
+The letter should include the date of the teaching event, and be on institutional letterhead of the peer and signed by the peer, also listing their full name and title in print (including equivalent rank based on OSU faculty terminology).
 Personal characteristics of the instructor and the importance of the subject matter are relevant only to the extent that they impact quality of teaching.
+Verbatim student comments should not be included in the letter.
 Teaching materials (such as teaching outlines, handouts, audio/visuals, web sites, evaluation instruments, etc.) can be included in the review.
-When possible and feasible, the peer is encouraged to share verbal feedback to the instructor at the conclusion of the teaching event.
+When possible and feasible, the peer is encouraged to share verbal feedback with the instructor at the conclusion of the teaching event.
+While we prefer that the evaluator utilizes our Key Dimensions outlined below, the only requirement is to include details relating to these dimensions.

 KEY DIMENSIONS OF PEER EVALUATION OF TEACHING LETTERS